IreneCalle/sevenarts/replit.md

-# News Curator - Automated Newsletter System
+# SevenArts - Cultural Newsletter System

 ## Overview

-News Curator is a Flask-based web application that automates the creation and distribution of curated newsletters.
-The system fetches news articles from external APIs, allows users to subscribe with topic preferences, and automatically sends scheduled newsletters via email.
+SevenArts is a Flask-based web application that curates and distributes cultural content about the seven classical arts.
+The system fetches articles about art forms from external APIs, allows users to subscribe with art form preferences, and automatically sends scheduled cultural digests via email with fresh discoveries every time.

 ## System Architecture